roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 15: All the World's a Stage ****** byTx_Tall_Tales© "Deb's out doing the weekly shopping, with the tykes in tow, and apparently they've authorized overtime in the office, and Karen is working Saturdays for the next few weeks."
+"Deb's out doing the weekly shopping, with the tykes in tow, and apparently they've authorized overtime in the office, and Karen is working Saturdays for the next few weeks."
 She stopped me and gave me a big hug.
 "God, Jack, it's just not the same around her without you."

  I laughed easily, waving at the hole in the wall.
 "It's not the same around here, even with me!"